christianityorigins/website/books/_posts/2018-08-11-christianity-slave-morality.md

 "Christianity has waged a war to the death against this higher type of man; it has excommunicated all the fundamental instincts of this type, it has distilled evil, the Evil One, out of these instincts—the strong human being as the typically reprehensible, the 'reprobate.'
 Christianity has taken the side of everything weak, base, ill-constituted, it has made an ideal out of opposition to the preservative instincts of strong life; it has corrupted the reason even of the intellectually strongest natures by teaching men to feel the supreme values of intellectuality as sinful, as misleading, as temptations." -- Friedrich Nietzsche - The Antichrist (Section 50)

+Mechanism 1: Celibacy of the Elite

 High-status males in hierarchical societies (e.g., chieftains, warriors) often had greater access to females, either through polygyny or social prestige.
 This amplified the genetic spread of traits associated with dominance.
 Christianity disrupted this dynamic by redefining "fitness" in moral rather than biological terms.
 By exalting humility, meekness, and self-denial as virtues, it created a cultural selection pressure that rewarded individuals who exhibited traits maladaptive in competitive contexts.
 For instance, through the transvaluation of traditional values based on hierarchy and power, and through glorifying the meek and downtrodden, Christianity incentivized the survival and reproduction of traits (e.g., passivity, low ambition) that natural selection would typically cull.

+Mechanism 2: Antinatalist Teaching

 Also, through the Church's promotion of celibacy (e.g., for priests, monks, and nuns) and antinatalist teachings (e.g., Matthew 19:11-12, praising eunuchs) disproportionately affected high-status and highly intelligent individuals who were drawn to religious vocations.
 This removed dominant, intelligent, and ambitious individuals from the gene pool, reducing the prevalence of traits associated with leadership and vitality.

+The Cumulative Effect

 Over centuries, these relaxed conditions of natural selection led to traits like aggression and dominance being bred out of Europeans.
+The contrast between classical and Christian civilization is stark.
+Greek and Roman men were aggressive, ambitious, competitive, and proud.
+They built empires, produced philosophy, created art that celebrated human excellence.
+Medieval Christian men were penitent, humble, obedient, and guilt-ridden.
+They built cathedrals to a suffering god, produced theology that condemned human pride, created art that celebrated self-denial.
+The will to power had been domesticated.

+Mechanism 3: Pathological Altruism

 This is likely the cause of the pathological altruism phenomenon that is seen in the west today.
 Christianity's emphasis on charity and loving one's enemies fostered what evolutionary psychologists call pathological altruism—self-destructive behaviors that benefit others at the expense of one's own in-group.